mcmah309/vec_to_array/README.md

 # vec_to_array

-Transmutes a heap allocated `Vec` into a stack allocated array.
+Moves a heap allocated `Vec` into a stack allocated array.

 ```rust
 let vec: Vec<i64> = vec![1, 2, 3];